BrianLevin/Note-Taker/README.md

  ```
 ## install
- I used node module  dependencie express and copy and pasted it into a package.json file.
-I then down loaded an npm install to run the node modules.
+ I used node module  dependencie express which helped route the files onto the local and heroku server
  ```

 ## Github